e-anka/vue-anka-cropper/README.md

 ## Creating Your Own Skin

 Right now only two skins exist, light and dark.
-However, if you will use any other string as skin name, it will be added to the cropper outer element.
+However, if you will use any other string as skin name, it will be added to the cropper outer element as a class.
 Then you can edit the css adding your skin rules.Please find the css of the dark skin below, use it as a skeleton for your skin (change "dark" to your skin name)
 ```css
 .ankaCropper.dark {
     background: #0f1114;